tschaffter/raspberry-pi-htpc/README.md

 low resolution like 640x480.
 A solution to this problem is to specify the resolution that the Pi should use at startup (see below).

+### Specify the default screen resolution

+The easiest solution to set the default screen resolution that the Raspberry Pi must use among the resolutions supported by the TV is to use `sudo raspi-config`
+\> `Advanced Options` > `Resolution`.
+The resolutions listed depends on whether the TV was connected at startup.
+For example, the resolution 4kp60Hz will only be listed if the TV supports it and was turned up at startup.

+> Raspberry 4B: The Raspberry Pi HDMI port adjacent to the USB-C power input (labelled HDMI0) is the only port that supports 4K with a 60Hz refresh rate.
+If both ports are used, their resolution is limited to 1080p @ 30Hz.

+Alternatively, use the following commands to identify the acceptedd values for `hdmi_group` and `hdmi_mode` before specifying them in `/boot/config.txt`

+To show the current resolution:

+    $ /opt/vc/bin/tvservice -s
+    state 0x6 [DVI CUSTOM RGB full 16:9], 1920x1080 @ 60.00Hz, progressive

+To show the resolution accepted (CEAs: TVs, DMTs: monitors):

+    $ /opt/vc/bin/tvservice -m CEAs
+    Group CEA has 4 modes:
+           mode 4: 1280x720 @ 60Hz 16:9, clock:74MHz progressive
+    (prefer) mode 16: 1920x1080 @ 60Hz 16:9, clock:148MHz progressive
+            mode 95: 3840x2160 @ 30Hz 16:9, clock:297MHz progressive
+            mode 97: 3840x2160 @ 60Hz 16:9, clock:594MHz progressive

+See [Video options in config.txt] for more information on the Raspberry Pi video options.

 ### Remove the black border from the display

 If a black border of visible pixel surrounds the video content, the solution could